opf/openproject/docs/system-admin-guide/users-permissions/groups/README.md

 Click the **Projects** tab.
 Select the projects you want to add this group to from the "New project" drop-down list.
 Tick the roles that you want the group to have.
 Click the blue **Add** button.
 Users in the group are added to that project's members using the role selected.

-## Delete a group
+### Delete a group

 To delete a group click on the **delete** icon in the respective line of the group list.

 Deleting a group removes the role from the members of any project using that group.
-If any user has no other roles (i.e. who were only added as a member of this group and not individually) are removed from the respective project completely.
+If a user has no other roles (i.e. who were only added as a member of this group and not individually) he/she is removed from the respective project completely.

 ## Impact of groups on project members